da8y01/jekyll-blog-1/_posts/2014-11-02-a-simple-ruby-twitter-client.md

 client = Twitter::REST::Client.new(config) # instantiate the working object

 client.update('Tweet from simple ruby client.') # execute a status update (a tweet)
-# perform as many other operations you want with the client object, read the gem page (references) ...
+# perform as many other operations you want with the client object, read the gem page (see "references") ...
 {% endhighlight %}